Builder68/OpenEarlyMacsRAMexpansion/README.md

 #### 6.2.1 Mac Plus Refresh Cycles Mode

-This is the recommended default mode to be used with this version of the expansion board.
 In this configuration, the RAM configurator board mimics the Mac Plus's RAM address generation process to obtain 512 refresh cycles.
 It replicates the generation of RAM address bits RA8 and RA0, substituting the system's RA0 and RA8.
 This method was devised by Golden Potato, a member of the 68KMLA forums.
 Thank you, Golden Potato!

 | JUMPER          | Pads to bridge|
 |:---------------:|:-------------:|